-VHS Revival chronicles ‘The Hulkster’s’ fleeting movie career and the real-life scandal that killed it
+VHS Revival chronicles ‘The Hulkster’s’ fleeting movie career and the real-life scandal that all but killed it

 The ‘Immortal’ Hulk Hogan: catchy moniker or self-fulfilling prophecy?